XCOR and ULA Demonstrate Revolutionary Rocket Engine Nozzle Technology;

 The companies structured their LOX/LH2 engine development program with multiple “go / no-go” decision points and performance milestones to ensure a cost-effective and risk-managed approach to this challenging effort.
 As demonstrated during prior ULA and XCOR joint engagements, XCOR’s small-company environment facilitates rapid turnaround for build and test cycles that drive innovative learning, while ULA’s small company project management approach ensures their needs are met but does not stifle the creative process or saddle XCOR with excessive paperwork burdens typical of large government contracts.
 In addition, ULA is helping to bolster the Tier 2 and Tier 3 aerospace-industrial supply chain in the United States, which is critical to ensuring the United States aerospace sector remains competitive in the global marketplace.

 “This announcement validates XCOR’s business mantra of ‘stay focused on propulsion, Lynx and the customer’ and ULA is a great customer,” said Andrew Nelson, Chief Operating Officer at XCOR.
-“And when you have innovative, safe, low-cost and fully reusable technologies that fly multiple times a day, those technologies will find other buyers, such as ULA.
+“And when you have innovative, safer, low-cost and fully reusable technologies that fly multiple times a day, those technologies will find other buyers, such as ULA.
 Whether it is non-toxic thrusters, fully reusable main-engine propulsion, cryogenic flight-weight piston pumps, or non-flammable cryogenically compatible composite tanks and structures – the future looks bright for XCOR.”

 The demonstrations announced today are from integrated engine/nozzle test firings with XCOR’s Lynx 5K18 LOX/kerosene engine.
 The engine/nozzle combination demonstrates the ability of the aluminum nozzle to withstand the high temperatures of rocket-engine exhaust over numerous tests, with no discernable degradation of the material properties of the alloys.
 The tests validated the design, materials and manufacturing processes used in the nozzle, and laid a foundation for scaling the design to EELV-sized engines.
 The results also demonstrate the reusability of the engine and nozzle combination which is essential for low-cost, daily suborbital flights by the Lynx and other vehicles.